List of cemeteries in York Region

-This is a list of cemeteries in the York Region of Ontario, Canada.
+This is a list of cemeteries in York Region, Ontario, Canada.

-Active cemeteries includes religion affiliated or non-denominational.
+Active cemeteries include religiously-affiliated and secular properties.

 Abandoned cemeteries are managed by the municipalities they are located in.
-In some cases where graves are no longer found or missing markers are added to identify their previous usage.
+In some cases, where graves are no longer found or missing markers are added to identify their previous usage.
 Some abandoned cemeteries were once attached to a church which has either closed or burned down.

-Smaller formerly religion affiliated cemeteries are now non-denominational with many maintain municipally.
+Smaller formerly denominational cemeteries are now non-denominational with many maintained municipally.

 There are 11 known First Nations sites in York Region with 3 confirmed mass graves of ossuary used to bury the dead from former villages.